dennoh33/dennoh33/README.md

 - 👋 Hi, I’m @dennoh33
-- 👀 I’m interested in coding softwares
+- 👀 I’m interested in Data Science and Analytics
-- 🌱 I’m currently learning web development
+- 🌱 I’m currently learning Data Science
 - 💞️ I’m looking to collaborate on various web development projects
 - 📫 How to reach me is via my phone number : +254113183299 or email 1dennoh4@gmail.com